jasforest/Assignment-one/README.md

-Adding elements into unique array/Counting frequency of word: this algorithm has the time complexity of O(n) since we have to loop through each word to find any matches and increment the count.
+Adding elements into unique array/Counting frequency of word: this algorithm has the time complexity of O(n) since we have to loop through each word to find any matches and increment the count at the same time.